For students learning English as a Second Language-- ESL, reading is essential.

 You don’t need to look up every unfamiliar word.
 In fact, experts suggest that it’s better not to look up too many words.
 It interrupts the thoughts and makes it harder to understand the author’s point.
 When you aren’t sure of a word’s meaning, try to guess from the context (the main idea and the surrounding words.)

-IF you still feel unsure and the word seems important (or if it is used repeatedly), then look it up.
+IF you still feel unsure and the word seems important (or if it occurs often in your reading), then look it up.
 Was your guess close?
-As you improve at guessing and understanding from the context, your reading comprehension will also improve dramatically.
+As you improve at guessing from the context, your reading comprehension will develop fast.

 Remember, the point of reading is not to recognize a lot of words, but to understand what the author is saying.